tom-mi/iBrew/README.md

 _ No tracking of you or your appliances usage!_

 For the domotics interface experts!
- * kettle and coffee machine simulation (works with Smarter app!)
+ * Kettle and coffee machine simulation (works with Smarter app!)
- * console
+ * Console
- * monitor
+ * Monitor
- * message blocking and patching
+ * Message blocking and patching
- * message relay (works with Smarter app!)
+ * Message relay (works with Smarter app!)
- * protocol debugging
+ * Protocol debugging
- * protocol description (start web interface for a clickable web version :-)
+ * Protocol description (start web interface for a clickable web version :-)
- * python interface
+ * Python interface
- * javascript interface (for ibrews rest api, comming soon! :-)
+ * Javascript interface (for ibrews rest api, comming soon! :-)

 Tested on iKettle 2.0 v19 and SmarterCoffee v20 & v22.

 Written enterly lying down... (sick in bed for months and months :-/)